Effective HR Teams

 Recruitment – is more than placing an advert.
 A recruitment strategy will consider succession planning, the needs of the business plan, the culture as well as the core qualities, experience and qualifications needed.
 If done well, the need to repeat the process should not occur for some time.

-Retention – with average recruitment time being over 50 days, the cost of recruitment can be high not only in advertising costs but with the time needed to manage the process and the impact on productivity and the team.
+Retention – with the average recruitment time being over 50 days, the cost of recruitment can be high not only in advertising costs but with the time needed to manage the process and the impact on productivity and the team.
 Staff retention is key to growth and profit.
 It provides stability, improves client relationships and teamwork and increases the knowledge in the organisation.
 Your HR strategy should encourage high staff retention, minimising the negative impact on costs and productivity which staff changes can bring.

 Engagement – essential to performance.
 An HR department will ensure that employees are motivated, valued and part of the organisation.
-Compensation packages, communication plans, supporting line managers and a training programme are just four ways which the HR department can promote engagement.
+Compensation packages, communication plans, supporting line managers and a training programme are just four ways in which the HR department can promote engagement.

 Compliance – employment law is forever changing and it can be costly not to be aware of the legal requirements and stay ahead of the game.
 Policies must be in place to make it clear to employees, and the employer, what the “rules” are and what behaviour is expected from both parties.
 This may include health and safety, discrimination, record keeping – and everything in between.